German election: Afro-Germans hope for a better future – DW – 02/19/2025

 "I'm worried because the problem with the AfD is not necessarily the leaders, rather than what they instill in people.
 Fear," Senais says, adding that he hasn't seen any policy from the AfD that will do anything.
 "Not for the Germans, not for Europe, not for anyone."
 Senais adds that the shift in politics should be a wake-up call to other leaders to focus on addressing the challenges.

-One voter who believes that a party like the AfD could make a difference in Germany is Josephine-Renee A. The young mother with Ghanaian roots is frustrated with how Germany has developed in the past years.
+One voter who believes that a party like the AfD could make a difference in Germany is Josephine-Renee (surname withheld).
+The young mother with Ghanaian roots is frustrated with how Germany has developed in the past years.

 "A lot of the liberal parties have had enough time to get stuff done, to make a change, and to keep their promises," she tells DW.